Energy saving tips

-Prepayment meters – also known as ‘pay-as-you-go’ meters – are a common way to pay your energy bills.
+Prepayment meters – also known as ‘pay-as-you-go’ electricity meters – are a common way to pay your energy bills.
 You need a meter installed in your house, which you top up with credit bought at a local shop or online, usually with a key or a card.

 They’re a unique way to pay because you buy your energy in units before you use it.
 This means you know exactly how much energy you have available to you, and when you’re going to run out.
+(Though bear in mind you'll also need to pay daily standing charges.)

 With the introduction of smart prepayment meters, it’s now much easier to top up via an app on your phone or online.
 You can also move any excess credit you have in gas to electricity – or vice versa.

-But when tariffs are available, switching is easier than you think, thanks to the government’s Energy Switch Guarantee.
+Switching is easier than you think, thanks to the government’s Energy Switch Guarantee.
 Here’s how it works:

 Tell us who your supplier is, what tariff you’re on and your estimated average usage.
 If you don’t know how much energy you use, our tool will estimate for you.